Elizabeth Rush

 Elizabeth Rush is an American non-fiction author best known for her books The Quickening: Antarctica, Motherhood, and Cultivating Hope in a Warming World and Rising: Dispatches from the New American Shore, the latter of which was a finalist for the Pulitzer Prize.

 Career

 Rush is known for her environmental non-fiction writing.
 Her book The Quickening details a 54-day expedition she joined with 57 scientists and crew to Thwaites Glacier on Antarctica in 2019.
 She applied to be part of the mission through the "Antarctic Artists & Writers Program" in which two artists or writers are sent to Antarctica per year, filling a 60-page application for the opportunity.

 In addition to her writing, Rush teaches creative non-fiction at Brown University.

 Personal life

 Rush received a BA in English from Reed College in 2006.
 In 2010, she received a MFA from Southern New Hampshire University.
 Rush lives with her husband and son in Providence, Rhode Island.
-Her husband is a Columbian immigrant.
+Her husband is a professor of 19th century Latin American literature and a Colombian immigrant.